JonTheNiceGuy/fortigate_policy/README.md

   * `create_services`: Creates all service object and groups that are used in the policy.
   * `create_policy`: Implements the policy as defined in the git repo.
+  * `create_security_profiles`: Implement the Security Profiles as defined in the git repo.

 * `reorder_policy` - Default `True`: Re-order the Firewall Policy to match the rule numbers